 In March of 2014, Russia reclaimed Crimea, which had been part of Ukraine for 60 years.
 That was when Vitalii and Lidiia started to get really worried about their future in Ukraine.
 Things were not looking good.
 Stories of violence and fighting were escalating.

-After Russia annexed Crimea, there was a great deal of fear and fighting in East Ukraine with tanks, bombs, and shootings near the border.
-Many people from East Ukraine fled to the western part of the country, which caused great stress in the west.
-Crime got worse.
-More people were competing for the same jobs.
-War loomed.
+With the annexation of Crimea, there was a great deal of fear and fighting in East Ukraine, tanks rolled across the landscape, with often bombings and shooting near the border.
+Many people from East Ukraine fled to the western part of the country, in search of safety.
+Crime got worse, jobs became scarce.
 Ukrainian soldiers were in the streets preparing to defend against further aggression by Russia.
-People were killed.
-Russia, a huge powerful country, was bearing down on the small-but-feisty nation.
-Then the U.S. sent in troops to help ensure that the Ukraine border was protected and today fears have calmed.
-For now.

-It was then that Vitalii and Lidiia decided to apply for refugee status and try to bring their family to live in the United States.
-After they applied, vetting took two-and-a-half years to complete.
-Finally in December 2016, they arrived here.
-All they had were the clothes on their backs and what they could carry on the plane.
-Fortunately, Lidiia’s sister was here to welcome them.
-As soon as they landed, they dove in head first learning English, trying to find work, and getting their kids into school.
+Amongst all the hostilities and confusion, to protect their children, Vitalii and Lidiia decided to apply for refugee status with the United States.
+As they patiently waited, their vetting took two-and-a-half years to complete.
+Finally, in December 2016, they received their refugee status and arrived in the U.S. With nothing more than clothes on their backs and what they could carry on the plane, they dove in to learn English, find work and get their kids into school.